TylerAngelier/blog/src/data/blog/first-post.md

 }
 ```

-Committed this file and ran my first build!
-Of course, the first build failed because my deploy command was `npx wrangler deploy` and `wrangler` wasn't installed.
+I committed this file and kicked off my first build!
+Naturally, it failed at first because `npx wrangler deploy` couldn't find `wrangler`—I hadn’t installed it.
+A quick `npm i wrangler` fixed that.
-This was easily fixed by running `npm i wrangler`.

-Now the blog is live at https://blog.trangelier.dev/about/!
+And now, the blog is live at: https://blog.trangelier.dev/ 🎉